saattrupdan/saattrupdan.com/src/posts/2024-06-13-gpt-4-performance.md

 procedure for generative models can be found in [this preprint](XX).

-The following plot shows how the performance of the GPT-4 architectures have developed for English and the rest of the languages:
+The following plot shows how the performance of the GPT-4 architectures have developed for English and the rest of the languages.
+We normalise GPT-4 performance per language, and observe how the subsequent GPT-4-turbo and GPT-4o models perform on that given language.
+Decreasing values on this plot means that the model is getting worse:

 ![Line plot of GPT-4 models, separated into each Germanic language](/src/assets/img/gpt4-drop.webp)